Beyond the Bar

-Beyond the Bar is a 2025 South Korean television series, starring Lee Jin-wook, Jung Chae-yeon, Lee Hak-joo and Jeon Hye-bin.
-It aired on JTBC from August 2, to September 7, 2025 every Saturday and Sunday at 22:40 (KST).
-It is distributed internationally via Netflix.
+Beyond the Bar is a 2025 South Korean television series written by Park Mi-hyun, directed by Kim Jae-hong, and starring Lee Jin-wook, Jung Chae-yeon, Lee Hak-joo and Jeon Hye-bin.
+The first season aired on JTBC from August 2, to September 7, 2025, every Saturday and Sunday at 22:40 (KST).
+It is also available for streaming on Netflix.
+The series was renewed for a second season.

 Synopsis

 An office drama about Kang Hyo-min, a rookie lawyer at Yullim Law Firm, who is upright and confident but awkward in social life.
-With the help of her partner, the cold but experienced and talented lawyer Yoon Seok-hoon, she flourishes into a full-fledged lawyer.
+With the help of her partner, the cold but experienced and talented lawyer Yoon Seok-hoon, she flowers into a full-fledged lawyer.